Published by Christina Riley. Last Updated on January 4, 2024.

 Many of our outdoor spaces in North Carolina are harder to access, but these beautiful roadside waterfalls are for everyone to see.
 Scattered throughout Western NC, these waterfalls can mostly be viewed from your car, by a short and safe walk from a designated parking lot, or via an observation deck.

 In this guide, you’ll find specific details about each of these roadside waterfalls, including the best ways to view them, and location info.
-We’re excited to share more about them all, so buckle up and prepare for a fun ride to some easy access waterfalls in North Carolina!
+We’re excited to share more about them all, so buckle up and prepare for a fun ride to these accessible waterfalls in North Carolina!